zvlb/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

 #### Order of application

-The `sampler` transform should place events in buckets in the order in which the conditions are specified, much like a `switch` statement in many programming languages.
+The `sample` transform should place events in buckets in the order in which the conditions are specified, much like a `switch` statement in many programming languages.
 An event ends up in the first bucket whose condition it matches; when a match occurs, condition checking ceases.